 1-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 At one month old, your baby is still in the newborn phase — sleep is frequent, unpredictable, and very dependent on feeding cycles.
 You may begin to notice very slight patterns forming, but don't expect a reliable schedule yet.
 The goal at this age is to protect sleep and watch wake windows closely.
+For a complete overview of how this fits into the first year, see our complete baby sleep schedule by age.

 How Much Sleep Does a 1 Month Need?